Many retailers worldwide continuously wonder how they can improve their marketing strategy and get closer to customers.

 Domino’s was one of the first food brands using chatbots based on the Facebook Messenger platform.

-The artificial intelligence-enabled virtual agent could let customers reorder their favorites or orders saved in their Domino’s accounts.
+The artificial intelligence-enabled chatbot could let customers reorder their favorites or orders saved in their Domino’s accounts.

 To place an order in the chatbot, users had to create a Domino’s account and set necessary pre-order options on the Domino’s website.